zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/Design-Rationale.rst

-Although Ethereum borrows many ideas that have already been tried and tested for half a decade in older cryptocurrencies like Bitcoin, there are a number of places in which Ethereum diverges from the most common way of handling certain protocol features, and there are also many situations in which Ethereum has been forced to develop completely new economic approaches because it offers functionality that is not offered by other existing systems.
-The purpose of this document will be to detail all of the finer potentially nonobvious or in some cases controversial decisions that were made in the process of building the Ethereum protocol, as well as showing the risks involved in both our approach and possible alternatives.
+Although Expanse borrows many ideas that have already been tried and tested for half a decade in older cryptocurrencies like Bitcoin, there are a number of places in which Expanse diverges from the most common way of handling certain protocol features, and there are also many situations in which Expanse has been forced to develop completely new economic approaches because it offers functionality that is not offered by other existing systems.
+The purpose of this document will be to detail all of the finer potentially nonobvious or in some cases controversial decisions that were made in the process of building the Expanse protocol, as well as showing the risks involved in both our approach and possible alternatives.

 Principles
 ----------

-The Ethereum protocol design process follows a number of principles:
+The Expanse protocol design process follows a number of principles:

-1. **Sandwich complexity model**: we believe that the bottom level architecture of Ethereum should be as simple as possible, and the interfaces to Ethereum (including high level programming languages for developers and the user interface for users) should be as easy to understand as possible.
+1. **Sandwich complexity model**: we believe that the bottom level architecture of Expanse should be as simple as possible, and the interfaces to Expanse (including high level programming languages for developers and the user interface for users) should be as easy to understand as possible.
 Where complexity is inevitable, it should be pushed into the "middle layers" of the protocol, that are not part of